joaomarcuslf/joaomarcuslf/README.md

 ### :seedling: I’m currently learning, and my stack:

 I'm currently studying Cloud development, and using gRPC.

-My main laguages are Javascript, Go, Python and Ruby.
-I use MongoDB and Postgres.

 ### :mailbox: How to reach me: